azukiapp/docker-mysql/README.md

 $ mysqldump --host <host> --port <port> --user <user> --password --quick --single-transaction -t -n -B <database name(s)> > dbserver_data.sql
 ```

-To import a SQL backup which is stored for example in the project root, run the following:
+To import a SQL backup which is stored, for example, in the project root, run the following:

 ```sh
 $ azk shell mysql